tal66/expenses-tracker/README.md

 Automation:
 - Download expenses data from credit card provider (currently only supports 'Max' credit cards)
 - App is set to download last quarter files (can be changed in the code)
-- Note: you may get different popups than me, and have to alter the code to handle them manually
+- Note: you may get different popups than me, and have to alter the code or handle them manually.
+It runs in ~20 seconds for me (could be faster, but allows the user to see what's happening, and the site to load)

 UI:
 - Expense category analysis with bar and pie charts